teintinu/mdfs/README.md

 * Search all md files (*.md) in tests/cases folder
 * Parse each one
 * Invoke callback_function for each parsed file.
 The callback parameter contains parsed file return plus mdfs attribute.
+> test parameter of search callback has refresh method

 ### mdfs attribute
 * fullname: name of parsed file
 * title: the first header on file